isabella232/roxanarobinson.com/content/review/Publishers-Weekly-starred-review.md

 attribution: "*Publishers Weekly*, starred review"

 ---
-"*Sweetwater* succeeds as a moving study of a woman’s emergence from a suffocating life."
+*Sweetwater* succeeds as a moving study of a woman’s emergence from a suffocating life.